Air temperature to go down

 In the Republic

-In the daytime of February 26, on 27, at night and on the first half of the day of March 2 in most regions, in the daytime of March 2 in Vayots Dzor, Syunik Provinces and Artsakh from time to time precipitation is predicted.
-On February 28, on March 1 and 3 no precipitation is predicted.
+In the daytime of February 27, on 28, on March 1, on March 3-4 no precipitation is predicted.
+At night and on the first half of the day of March 2 in most regions, in the daytime of March 2 in Vayots Dzor, Syunik Provinces and Artsakh from time to time precipitation is predicted.

-On March 2, at night of March 3 the air temperature will go down by 4-6 degrees, in the daytime of March 3 it will go up by 2-4 degrees.
+On March 2, at night of March 3 the air temperature will go down by 4-6 degrees, in the daytime of March 3 and on March 4 it will go up as much.

 In Yerevan

-In the daytime of February 26, on 27, at night and on the first half of the day of March 2 from time to time rain is predicted.
-At night of March 2 in the highlands sleet is predicted.
-On February 28, on March 1 and 3 no precipitation is predicted.
+In the daytime of February 27, on 28, on March 1, on March 3-4 no precipitation is predicted, at night and on the first half of the day of March 2 from time to time precipitation is predicted.
+At night of March 2 in the highlands wet snow and sleet is predicted.